pol-yap/java-explore-with-me/README.md

 - Compilations of events can be formed
 - Event moderation may be mandatory or not
 - Participation approvement may be mandatory or not
-- Event search by keywords, category, fee mandatory, start date
+- Event search by keyword, category, fee mandatory, start date
 - There are three access level
   - *Public* for everyone
   - *Private* for registered users